louismullie/stanford-core-nlp/README.md

 **About**

 This gem provides high-level Ruby bindings to the [Stanford Core NLP package](http://nlp.stanford.edu/software/corenlp.shtml), a set natural language processing tools for tokenization, part-of-speech tagging, lemmatization, and parsing of several languages, as well as named entity recognition and coreference resolution in English.
-This gem is compatible with Ruby 1.9.2, 1.9.3 and Rubinius.
+This gem is compatible with Ruby 1.9.2 and above.

 **Installing**